I use git on an everyday basis—it’s a powerful tool that supports

 Notice that if a branch is tracking a local branch (i.e. a branch local to this repository)

-, or in other words the current repository (if you think of .
+is just ., or in other words the current repository (if you think of . as the

-This script works by extracting the tracking branch information using git config
+This script works by extracting the tracking branch information using git config, which

 Each branch in your repository that has been set to track another branch will have an entry